What is an IPA Agreement?

 - UVM employees considering going on assignment need to first coordinate and ensure approval from their Dept Chair and in some cases the Dean’s Office.

-- All IPA agreements must receive UVM’s four levels of approval (PI, Dept, College and DSP) using the InfoEd Proposal system.
+- All IPA agreements must receive UVM’s four levels of approval (PI, Dept, College and SPA) using the UVMClick.

-- Upon approval of the InfoEd proposal, SPA reviews and signs and completes the IPA Agreement.
+- Upon approval of the UVMClick, SPA reviews and signs and completes the IPA Agreement.

 - Upon IPA full execution, SPA will proceed to award set-up and established a chartstring with budget in Peoplsoft.